domvwt/esparto/README.md

 # Replace child at index - useful if no title given
 page["Introduction"]["Part One"][-1] = "Hello, World!"

-# Set content and return either content or layout
+# Set content and return input object
 # Useful in Jupyter Notebook as it will be displayed in cell output
 page["Methodology"]["Part One"]["Item A"] << "dolor sit amet"
 # >>> "dolor sit amet"

+# Set content and return new layout
 page["Methodology"]["Part Two"]["Item B"] >> "foobar"
 # >>> {'Item B': ['Markdown']}